KratosMultiphysics/KratosSalomePlugin/documentation/user_guide.md

 - The most basic and straight forward way of creating `mdpa` files from salome meshes is to use `CreateMdpaFile` of [create_kratos_input_tui.py](../create_kratos_input_tui.py).
 Several [examples](../tui_examples) demonstrate this.
 - In case the user wants to modify the `ModelPart` before creating an `mdpa` file, then the function `CreateModelPart` is suitable.
 After modifying the `ModelPart` the function `write_mdpa` can be called separately.
 - For a more customized usage the main components introduced above can of course also be used individually.
 It is recommended to take a look at the workflow inside of `create_kratos_input_tui.py` as a starting point.

+## Logging
+The plugin uses the [Python loggin module](https://docs.python.org/3/library/logging.html), the logs are placed in important parts of the code.
+Logging is done to the console as well as to a file (`kratos_salome_plugin.log`).
+In case problems with the plugin occur it is very helpful to provide the this log-file.